Feeds:

 The conflict greatly affects HEAL Africa’s development programs in the rural areas.
 HEAL focuses on development rather than relief, but in times of crisis the focus must be shifted towards relief.
 This can be discouraging as many of the staff members have seen their hard work torn away in a matter of days, but at the same time they are able to assist the communities in an efficient and relevant manner as they have been connected with them long before the recent upsurge in fighting.

-E-Advocate: How can we support your vision?
+E-Advocate Network: How can we support your vision?

 HEAL Africa: You can raise funds and we have two rewarding ways to do this.
 The escalating conflict has placed a large financial strain our organization as the majority of the medical work is done for free or below cost.
 You can also just donate on our website.